-WALZER goes to London!
-From 5 to 16 October at the BFI London Film Festival 2022 XR/Expanded
+WALZER had it’s world premiere and got nominated at the BFI London Film Festival 2022 XR/Expanded

 Walzer is a virtual reality experience with several stories circling women’s rights and the first wave of feminism during the late 19th and early 20th century.